 Second, I am heartily thankful to my frequent (professor level) research collaborators, Dr. Sabine Kraml and Dr. Bohdan Grzadkowski.
-It is their patience, support and faith that leads to a success for our cooperation and induces a long-term collaboration possible.
-With no doubt, I enjoyed very much working with them.
+It is their patience, support and faith that led to success for our cooperation and made possible long-term collaboration.
+Without doubt, I enjoyed very much working with them.
 Their efficient work and competitive spirit promoted my growth and brought me a fruitful Ph.D.
-Besides, their strong recommendations play a decisive role for me in hunting an excellent postdoc position as well as receiving many other honors.
-Thanks are also due to my collaborator, Dr. Geneviève Bélanger, for her friendly teaching me the knowledge of dark matter and her positive assessments which enabled me to receive the invitation for several workshops.
-In short, they all have provided their assistance available in a number of ways from academic consultations to the aspect of personal matters.
+Besides, their strong recommendations played a decisive role for me in hunting an excellent postdoc position as well as receiving many other honors.
+Thanks are also due to my collaborator, Dr. Geneviève Bélanger, for her friendly teaching me the knowledge of dark matter and her positive assessments which enabled me to receive invitations for several workshops.
+In short, they all provided assistance in numerous ways, ranging from academic consultations to various aspects of personal matters.
 I really feel so lucky that I could work with them at the beginning of my career.

 Next I must acknowledge my special intellectual debt to a couple of my research collaborators throughout the world, including Dr. Béranger Dumont (French), Dr. Aleksandra Drozd (Polish), Dr. Aquel Ahmed (Pakistan) and Jeremy Bernon (French), for both research collaboration and personal communication.
 Their smartness in physics and useful assistance in programming are essential factors in completing our projects.
-Special thank to Ola for her bringing me the two-Higgs-doublet project and also to Aquel for his welcoming me to join the extra-dimension project together with his patient teaching.
+Special thanks to Ola for her bringing me the two-Higgs-doublet project and also to Aquel for his welcoming me to join the extra-dimension project together with his patient teaching.

-Meanwhile, I am also very grateful to many of Chinese professors in our community such as Tao Han, T.C.
-Yuan, Jinmin Yang, Hongjian He, Tao Liu, Haijun Yang and Junjie Cao for useful discussion in physics as well as friendly suggestion in my career development.
-In fact, the initial visits offered by their decent financial supports help me to build the connection with high energy research in China.
-With their very positive evaluation, I had more and more frequent opportunities to involve in Chinese physics activities, which significantly enhance my recognition in the area of my research in China.
-Here I have to apologize that due to the spacing limit I cannot list all names who provided me with supports before.
+Meanwhile, I am also very grateful to many of the Chinese professors in our community such as Tao Han, T.C.
+Yuan, Jinmin Yang, Hongjian He, Tao Liu, Haijun Yang and Junjie Cao for useful physics discussions as well as friendly suggestions regarding my career development.
+In fact, the initial visits made possible by their generous financial support helped me to build my connections with high energy research in China.
+With their very positive evaluation, I had more and more frequent opportunities to become involved in Chinese physics activities, which significantly enhanced my recognition in the area of my research in China.
+Here I have to apologize that due to the space limit I cannot list the names of all those who provided me with support in the past.

-In our particle theory group at Davis, there are three professors who displayed me comprehensive exposure to quantum field theory in a superb course, to whom I am indebted.
-Especially, I would like to thank Prof. Markus Luty for his passionate teaching, Prof. John Terning for his knowledgeability and Prof. Hsin-Chia Cheng for his accurate answer to my question.
-Acknowledgement is also for our experiment groups including Profs.
-Max Chertok, Emilijia Pantic and John Conway, who instructed me high energy physics as well.
+In our particle theory group at Davis, there are three professors who provided comprehensive exposure to quantum field theory in a superb course, to whom I am indebted.
+Especially, I would like to thank Markus Luty for his passionate teaching, John Terning for his knowledgeability and Hsin-Chia Cheng for his accurate answers to my questions.
+Acknowledgement is also due to our experimental groups including Profs.
+Max Chertok, Emilijia Pantic and John Conway, who instructed me in high energy physics as well.